Online Data Collection

 • Sending you marketing and information about our business via e-mail if you have consented to it

-• Adding it to information we or St Ives companies/affiliates already hold on you or your organisation
+• Adding it to information we or our subsidiary companies already hold on you or your organisation

 Your personal data may be shared with other companies within our Group.
 It may also be disclosed to a third party who acquires us, a member of our Group or substantially all of our assets.